 You'll also find me on Cruise Critic boards as SunnyAJ.
 Let's connect!

 About the Photos

-All of our beautiful photographs are creatively captured by my talented husband/photographer located in Baltimore, MD.
-Click HERE to explore more of his work.
+Our beautiful photographs are creatively captured by my talented freelance husband/photographer located in Baltimore, MD.
+Click here to explore more of his work.

 Join our group

 There is no stopping us!
 Even though travel has come to a halt, I'm rescheduling, planning, and preparing for the next phase of cruise and travel.
 Plus, I'm working on my website to add even more cruise and travel resources.

 Meanwhile, we are anxiously awaiting our next cruise on Celebrity Equinox in Spring 2022.
 We will experience staying in Aqua Class for the first time!